-I know this to be true from a past experience.
-I met this guy at a Ken Ham event last year.
+I always thought when people said,”It was Love at first sight!” that they were really dramatic and it couldn’t possibly be true.
+Until I met this guy at a Ken Ham event last year.
 Long story short, He obviously liked me.
 Anyway, other than that day I met him, that was the only time I saw him.
 But yet I did everything in my power to find him again.

 Love at first sight?

 Maybe…..but he probably never gives me a second thought. 😕

 (Getting on with the point to this post. 😉)